SuperDARN/rst/docs/legacy_software/rPlot_lib.md

 Often an application is required to produce not just an rPlot XML document as output but also a finished rendered plot.
 One approach would be for the application to determine the type of output required and then for each graphic command call the appropriate function in the rendering library.
 However this approach is very inefficient and prone to error.

 An alternative approach is to write a program that acts as both producer and consumer.
-The application determines which type of output is required and sets up the <code>rplotin</code> library as a consumer.
-The stream handler for the <code>rplot</code> library is then set to point to the <code>XMLDecode</code> function.
+The application determines which type of output is required and sets up the `rplotin` library as a consumer.
+The stream handler for the `rplot` library is then set to point to the `XMLDecode` function.

-Subsequent calls to the <code>rplot</code> library will then automatically be passed to the <code>rplotin</code> decoder for rendering.
+Subsequent calls to the `rplot` library will then automatically be passed to the `rplotin` decoder for rendering.

 Below is a more sophisticated program that produces, rPlot, PostScript and Portable PixMap format output:
 ```